-In the myth, the five nymphs were transformed into a star cluster after the death of their brother, Hyas, who was killed in a hunting accident.
+In the myth, the five nymphs were transformed into a star cluster after the passing of their brother, Hyas, who met his end in a hunting accident.
 The sisters are said to be forever crying for Hyas.
 The cluster was later associated with rain.
 In England, it was known as the April Rainers.
 The Greeks believed that the cluster’s heliacal rising and setting marked the rainy seasons.

 The number of sisters varies from three to 15, depending on the source, and their names are also variable and include Aesyle, Ambrosia, Cleeia, Coronis, Eudora, Pedile, Phaeote, Phyto and Polyxo.